Property Marketing

 Check your vessel

 Start by inspecting your boat’s components.
-Find a good pre-departure check list that will make sure you don’t miss anything.
+Find a good log book servicing Brisbane pre-departure checklist that will make sure you don’t miss anything.
 If you’re not comfortable with all the inspections, see whether you can get a free safety check for your watercraft.
 Before you stop on the boat, make sure to fill up your tank full of fuel, and ensure your batteries are fully charged so your equipment can stay fired up during your trip.

 Restock supplies